dumblob/XPMA_Engine/notes.md

 * well-queriable DB of models (i.e. the models' syntax/format should be very strict and distinct) - e.g. "I want a model using this feature, this feature and providing this feature"
 * a general way how to handle non-standard situations (a need to "get back" to previous screen in GUI or previous step in the process etc.)
 * direct/lead the designer to update the model immediately from the bottom requests (people performing the processes), but not from top!
+* support for multiple data/DB "backends" (useful e.g. for separating of confidential data from the other data)

 #### existing tools
 * WebRation software comprises nearly everything needed: